Skip to content

 Copenhagen

 In the middle of downtown Copenhagen is the 10-hectare Botanical Garden.
-The large park with many flowerbeds is free to the public and popular with Copenhageners.
+The large park with many flowerbeds is accessible to the public and popular with Copenhageners.

 White greenhouses, tranquillity in the middle of the city: there’s always something great Gatsby-ish about botanical gardens, and in Copenhagen, it is no different.
 Although in the 1920s, food trucks probably weren’t parked on every corner, now they are even in the Botanical Garden, providing you with the beer, coffee, or sandwich you so desperately need.
 Perfect for a break!

 The large greenhouses are especially worth seeing.
-The most beautiful of them is the Palm House from the 19th century.
+The most beautiful of them is the Palm House, which dates from the 19th century.

 Torvehallerne Market